 COVID 19 PCR, SARS-CoV-2, Coronavirus

 This is a qualitative PCR test for the detection of SARS-CoV-2 nucleic acid in bilateral anterior nasal swabs from asymptomatic patients.
 Nasal swab collections are intended for screening patients to increase testing for the detection of SARS-CoV-2 infections.
-Patients may have recent known or suspected exposure to SARS-CoV-2 or be asymptomatic individuals without known or suspected exposure to SARS-CoV-2 for early identification in special settings.
+Patients should be asymptomatic individuals without known or suspected exposure to SARS-CoV-2 for early identification in special settings.

 It is recommended that symptomatic patients be tested with nasopharyngeal collection kits using test code COV19.